Micropayments: Would you pay 20p to read an article?

 "There's a myth that people ever liked news.

 "News is entertaining - but it's not as entertaining as a pop video, or a download of music.
-In that sense it's a tougher sell."'Chicken and egg'
+In that sense it's a tougher sell."

 But could micropayments offer readers an attractive middle ground?
 A deal with a reader which dodges the commitment and cost of a subscription, but doesn't give away the content for free?